You, your partner and sexuality

-The main treatments for cancer are: surgery, radiotherapy, chemotherapy and hormonal therapy.
+The main treatments for cancer are surgery, radiotherapy, chemotherapy and hormonal therapy.
 They can all have physical effects on sexuality.

 There are a number of different things that can help couples have a fulfilling sex life:

-Relax and make time for yourself and your partner.
+Make time for yourself and your partner.

 If you’re very tired it may help to make love differently.
 For example, you can use a less energetic position or have quicker sexual contact rather than longer sessions.